Aaron98990/ways-of-the-game/misconduct.md

 ## Mass Confrontations

-After a mass confrontation or a sent-off person needs to leave and remain out-of-sight and out-of-sound have the players go to their benches.
-Have the crew come together.
-In mass confrontation, write the sanctions then give it.
+After a mass confrontation or a sent-off person needs to leave and remain out-of-sight and out-of-sound:
+- have the players go to their benches
+- crew come together
+- In mass confrontation, collect/write the sanctions then give it

 - [Example of separating players and collecting the ball.](https://youtu.be/2SrxFOGYIto?feature=shared&t=854)
 - [Example of secondary confrontation after referee fails to separate teams.](https://youtu.be/w6xm6H6_bFI?feature=shared&t=506)